aya-prover/aya-prover-docs/src/blog/path-elab.md

   + Related issue: [530](https://github.com/aya-prover/aya-dev/issues/530)
   + A sort of "flattening"

-If you have any thoughts, feel free to reach out and thanks for reading.
+If you have any thoughts, feel free to reach out and thanks for reading!